 The four reasons why we must attend to our breath:

 Let's explore the first reason that conscious breathing is so important.
 The breath has no emotion whatsoever attached to it.
 It is a necessity of life.
 You breathe whether you are stressed, angry, happy or sad.
-There is no judgement attached to breathing.
+There is no judgment attached to breathing.
 It just is.

 Breathing, in fact, when you attend to it, brings you immediately into